 The following schematics are equivalent, but the one on the left is not as easy to read as the one on the right.
 It violates all three principles of good schematic drawing.
 The one on the right follows the guidelines for a good schematic.

-Good schematics capture your intent
+Capture your intent

 Good schematics capture your design intent.
 You should always draw schematics to make it obvious what you are trying to do.